 Anxiety is a nervous system response to a trigger—often one we may be unaware of.
 Like all emotions, the accompanying physical sensations happen quicker than any thoughts we might have.
 In order to manage anxiety successfully, it’s important to develop a compassionate understanding of how our nervous systems are actually trying to help us.

 Our bodies are designed to keep us safe and this usually works in our favor.
-Our bodies help us fight, flee, or freeze when there is a serious threat to our safety.
+Our bodies help us fight, flee, freeze, or fawn when there is a serious threat to our safety.
 Sometimes, however, we get into a cycle of false alarms based on previous experiences and we need to teach our bodies that we are actually safe.

 Here are some tips for not only reducing the symptoms of anxiety, but transforming our relationship with it.